masakhane-io/masakhane-news/README.md

 The code is based on HuggingFace implementation (License: Apache 2.0).

-The license of data is in [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+The license of the data is in [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 ### Required dependencies
 * python